 - Dopamine: Dopamine is released during pleasurable activities.
 When your dopamine levels are low you may feel depressed, unmotivated, and generally uninterested in life.
 When you smile, dopamine is released, increasing your feelings of pleasure and happiness.

 Stress increases the hormone cortisol which can negatively affect your mental and physical health.

 - Cortisol: Cortisol is referred to as “the stress hormone” and for good reason.
-Science has shown that elevated levels of cortisol can increase risk of mental illness and depression, as well negatively impact weight, blood pressure, cholesterol levels, memory, immune function, and the circulatory system.
+Science has shown that elevated levels of cortisol can increase the risk of mental illness and depression, as well as negatively impact weight, blood pressure, cholesterol levels, memory, immune function, and the circulatory system.

 Research studies on smiling show that it can generate positive feelings within, and decrease stress inducing hormones.
 Therefore your dental health is, once again, proven to be important to your overall health.